Nerogar/OneTrainer/README.md

 For general troubleshooting or questions, ask in [Discussions](https://github.com/Nerogar/OneTrainer/discussions), check the [Wiki](https://github.com/Nerogar/OneTrainer/wiki) or join our [Discord](https://discord.gg/KwgcQd5scF).

 If you encounter a reproducible error you first must run update.bat or update.sh and confirm the issue is still able to be reproduced.
-Then export anonymized debug information to help us solve an issue you are facing and upload it as part of your Github Issues submission.
+Then export anonymized debug information to help us solve an issue you are facing and upload it as part of your GitHub Issues submission.

 -   On Windows double click `export_debug.bat`
 -   On Unix-based systems execute `./run-cmd.sh generate_debug_report`